Privacy-Preserving Federated Learning with Differentially Private Hyperdimensional Computing: Related Work

 \subsection{Federated Learning}

-FL offers significant advantages for IoT applications by enabling local data processing on devices while only transmitting model updates to a central server.
-This approach minimizes the risk of exposing sensitive information to third parties, ensuring compliance with strict data privacy regulations, such as the general data protection regulation~\cite{goddard2017eu}.
-Consequently, FL is well-suited for secure IoT systems.
-Moreover, by leveraging the computational power and diverse datasets available across various IoT devices, FL can speed up the training process and achieve higher accuracy compared to centralized AI methods, which often face challenges due to limited data and resources~\cite{imteaj2021survey}.
-Additionally, the decentralized structure of FL improves the scalability of intelligent networks.
+FL offers substantial benefits for IoT applications by enabling local data processing on devices while transmitting only model updates to a central server.
+This decentralized approach minimizes the risk of exposing sensitive information to third parties and ensures compliance with strict data privacy regulations, such as the general data protection regulation~\cite{goddard2017eu}.
+FL is particularly well-suited for secure IoT systems, as it leverages the computational power and diverse datasets of IoT devices to accelerate training and achieve higher accuracy compared to centralized AI methods, which often struggle with limited data and resources~\cite{imteaj2021survey}.
+Additionally, FL's decentralized structure enhances scalability, making it ideal for expanding intelligent networks.